davidbuhler-zz/angularjs-java-cloud-endpoints-jdo-nosql-crud/README.md

 6. Update the value of CLIENT_ID to reflect the web client ID you have registered in the APIs Console.
 7. Run the application, and ensure it's running by visiting your local server's address (by default localhost:8888.)
 8. Deploy your application.

+### Backstory
+Before David Buhler got into programming, he went to lots of interviews.
+He went door to door, passing out resumes.
+After a series of bad interviews, he asked the interviewer why she wouldn't hire him, and she was nice enough to give some helpful advice.
+David left the interview, walked to the bookstore across the street, bought a book on how to interview, and got a job the very next day.
+There's value in asking and receiving feedback.

+### Licensing
+The source code is provided to you using an Apache License.